QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

 .. figure:: /_static/figures/uncertainty_traps_sim.png
    :width: 100%

-Notice how the traps only take hold after a sequence of bad draws for the fundamental
+Notice how the traps only take hold after a sequence of bad draws for the fundamental.

-Thus, the model gives us a *propagation mechanism* that maps bad random draws into long downturns in economic activity
+Thus, the model gives us a *propagation mechanism* that maps bad random draws into long downturns in economic activity.

 Exercises
 =========